GDGToulouse/site-devfest-2019/content/blog/cfp.md

 ## Formats

-Two types of formats :
+Two types of conferences are available:

-* **15 minutes** without question.
-* **40 minutes** without question.

-As for the questions, right after you talk, you will be invited to join the office hour session at the Speaker booth.
+- The **lightning talks**, lasting **15 minutes**, no questions asked.
+- The **conferences**, lasting **40 minutes**, no questions asked.

+Speakers are invited to join the speaker booth after their conference, where they can interact with spectators who wish to continue the dialogue.

+## Can I submit a talk with another speaker?

+Yes but 2 maximum (you included).
+On the CFP website, fill in the e-mail of the other speaker, they must have previously registered on the CFP with the same address.

 ## Perks